-07 Aug Local SEO Strategy – Complete Guide to Rank Your Local Business
+07 Aug Local SEO Strategy for 2017- Complete Guide to Rank Your Local Business

 The Pigeon update to Google’s Algorithm was launched on July 24, 2014 to provide more meaningful, relevant and accurate local search results.
 Ever since we have been living in the Pigeon era, a lot of businesses who have physical stores are having trouble with ranking their website for local queries.
 Queries such as “Chinese restaurants near me” or “Spa in Mumbai” see data aggregator’s such as Zomato and TripAdvisor rank higher within SERPs.
 This essentially takes away traffic from websites of brands who would want to rank for such queries.
 You need a definitive Local SEO Strategy to rule local search queries.